DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 The state part of the story is important in this early history of coin, and it is what some payments innovators today are chafing against.
-For kings like modern states would exact taxes or tribute in their own token, an expression of political sovereignty that also exercised economic control.
+For kings, like modern states, would exact taxes or tribute in their own token, an expression of political sovereignty that also exercised economic control.
 We think back to those marked coins, however, this desire to write, to make records.
 Because there is a growing awareness